-We have extended this years program from June 1, 2022 to March 1, 2023 This means the program is more "year round" as we will have interns working in the fall and even into next year.
+We have extended the program from June 1, 2023 to March 1, 2024 This means the program is more "year round" as we will have interns working in the fall and even into next year.

 - Types of work for Interns:

-Usually, all of our internships are 100% onsite.
-Because many of our organizations are not fully open, most interns will be working a mixture of on site and remote hours - some internships will be fully remote and others will be fully on-site.
+Most interns will be working a mixture of on site and remote hours - some internships will be fully remote and others will be fully on-site.
 We have asked all grantees to be clear about this in their interview process, so don't be afraid to ask them when you're interviewing!

 - Educational Events:

 We will be hosting monthly virtual events for interns to attend throughout the program, with a few in person events sprinkled in.
 They will focus on a wide variety of topics from theatre, to social justice, arts education and more.
 The best part?
 You can participate in these even after your internship is over, and some events that happened before you started are being recorded so you can view them later on.

-Because of coronavirus, this years program timeline has been extended to more of a year round format.
-The first batch of positions will be posted on our website on April 1, 2021 and we will continue to post jobs on the 1st (or 2nd/3rd depending on business days) of each month through August 2021.
-All 400 hours of the internship must be competed by March 1, 2022.
+Because of coronavirus, the program timeline has been extended to more of a year round format.
+The first batch of positions will be posted on our website on April 3, 2023 and we will continue to post jobs on the 1st Monday of each month through July 2023.
+All 400 hours of the internship must be competed by March 1, 2024.